Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Aspect

-Using the Aspect knob the WSO can provide an [AIM-7](../stores/air_to_air/aim_7.md) with a simulated Doppler signal rather than the actual return signal to set the desired target speedgate for the missile.
+Using the Aspect knob the WSO can provide an [AIM-7](../stores/air_to_air/aim_7.md) with a fixed simulated Doppler signal rather than the doppler for the tracked target.
+This simulated doppler sets the sparrow doppler gate.
 Once a Sparrow has been tuned, the NOSE, TAIL, FWD, and AFT options may be applied to set the speedgate with respect to the expected target Doppler for the intercept.
 Once launched the speedgate unlocks and sweeps the narrowly applied frequency of this simulated Doppler value.
 The WIDE option is available to permit the missile to search the full doppler spectrum for the target, rather than the limited width band